-\ For weeks 3-12 and 14-45, additional full weeks are counted on the basis of the amount indicated in the columns 'Additional amount for weeks 3-12 and 14-45'.
+^{} For weeks 3-12 and 14-45, additional full weeks are counted on the basis of the amount indicated in the columns 'Additional amount for weeks 3-12 and 14-45'.

 In the case of a of stay with duration between 12 and 13 weeks (i.e. an incomplete 13th week) the basis for calculation will be the amount due for 12 weeks increased by 1/7 of the amount indicated in the columns 'Additional amount per week' for each additional day.
-The total amount thus obtained will be considered excluding travel and visa costs.
+The total amount thus obtained does not include travel and visa costs.

-\\ This includes a special amount covering travel and visa costs as they are included from week 13 onwards.
+^{} This includes a special amount covering travel and visa costs as they are included from 13 full weeks onwards.